- LING500 - Formal Semantics

 - LING587 - Teaching Reading and Vocabulary in a Second Language

 An introduction to current theories of reading and vocabulary learning, as well as principles and techniques for teaching reading and vocabulary in a second language.
 Course will combine understanding of theory with evaluation of published materials and original development of high-quality teaching materials.
-Not open to those who have taken LING 487.
-Prerequisite: LING 570 with a B or better or consent of instructor.
+Prerequisite: LING 570 with a B or better or concurrent enrollment or consent of instructor.

 Credit Hours: 3

-- LING588 - Culture & the Language Classroom
+- LING588 - Culture and the Language Classroom

 This course explores the various ways in which culture informs and interacts with teaching and learning in the additional language classroom.
 Materials and assignments are designed to advance students' understanding of theory, practice, and research in the wider field of intercultural communication with a focus on how such knowledge can be applied to pedagogical practices in language teaching.
 Considerations will include the effects of cultural identities and cross-cultural experiences on language, perception, and world view and how these factors inform the larger language learning experience.
 Current and future teachers will be equipped with the tools to develop their individual intercultural competence and to foster intercultural awareness in their own classrooms.